domRiddle/ASF/Logging.md

 ## Examples

 Let's start from something easy.
-Let's use colored console target only.
-Our ```NLog.config``` will look like this:
+We will use colored console target only.
+Our initial ```NLog.config``` will look like this:

 ```
 <?xml version="1.0" encoding="utf-8" ?>